 A child of God knows the only one who can help them conquer the devastating and far-reaching consequences of an untamed tongue is God Himself.
 If you struggle with your tongue - Go to God.
 Claim Phil.
 4:13 "I can do all things through Christ who gives me strength."

 Psalm 141:3 "Set a watch, O LORD, before my mouth; keep the door of my lips."

 The following is a reflection I wrote in an effort to teach a powerful truth about the far-reaching effects of the tongue.

 The tongue has amazing functions.
 It has lots of little taste buds covering the top of it.
 The tongue has everything to do with enjoying food or detecting spoiled or nasty flavors to be avoided like the plague.

-The most important consideration about the tongue is the power that it holds.
-That little saturated weapon lying so innocently in your mouth is an object of so much influence.
+The most important consideration of the tongue is the power that it holds.
+That little, saturated weapon lying so innocently in your mouth is an object of so much influence.

 But wait!
-Consider the exact opposite use of this dangerously out of control little menace - the tongue.
+Consider the exact opposite use of this dangerously out of control little menace.
 Our tongue can be tamed.
-Through the power of the Holy Spirit we have the power to hold it still when it wants to spew out unwholesome speech.
-We must cooperate with God and tame it.
+Through the power of the Holy Spirit, we have the power to hold it still when it wants to spew out unwholesome speech.
+We must cooperate with God to tame it.
 Choose to use it to bless not curse.

-The capacity of this gizmo may be used for good; Why, it may even change a life.
-That little apparatus behind your teeth can work wonderful magic as it creates words of blessings and verbs that lift those cast down; bestows happiness, percolates giggles, encourages the weary, brings a smile to the sad, restores a broken relationship, forgives an offender and so much more.
+The capacity of this gizmo may be used for good; Why it may even change a life.
+That little apparatus behind your teeth can work wonderful magic as it creates words of blessings and verbs that lift those cast down; it is able to bestow happiness, percolate giggles, encourage the weary, bring a smile to the sad, restore a broken relationship, forgive an offender and so much more.

 by Susan Ream